jekhokie/devbox/README.md

 Auto-provisioning and configuration of personalized virtual machines to support development.

+## CAUTION

+This project is slightly theoretical in nature.
+Although I do actually use it for provisioning myself new developer VMs, it is very limited in nature and was formed as more of a way to demonstrate capabilities of the Packer tool and supporting infrastructure.

 ## Background

 As a developer, I am constantly developing and testing on various platforms, operating